Skip to main content

 C. Math

-I am proficient in SQL and have completed the MCSA - SQL Server certification, which includes the excellent Itzik Ben-Gan 70-461 - Querying SQL Server, regarded as the best in that series.
-This year, my study plan converges with certification goals:
+I am proficient in SQL and have completed the MCSA - SQL Server certification.
+This year, my study plan converges with the following certification goals:

-2. Practical Hands-On Experience: Apply the concepts learned.
+• Practical Hands-On Experience — Apply the concepts learned.

-3. Get the Certifications: Achieve formal recognition of my skills.
+• Get the Certifications — Achieve formal recognition of my skills.

 Given the extensive scope of this plan, I anticipate that it will take several years to achieve my goals.
-Historically, it took me about two years to earn my MCSA, and considering the complexity of data science, two years feels optimistic for this endeavor, especially since I have already dedicated much of 2018 to studying and completed two textbooks (Art of R, Python).
+Two years feels optimistic, especially since I have already dedicated much of 2018 to studying.

 Update 11/14/18

-I completed all 11 chapters of the Statistics and Data Analysis (WMU - Statistics 160 Textbook).
-It was a manageable read that helped clarify several basic concepts while introducing new material that I will need to revisit for deeper understanding.
-I highly recommend this resource for anyone interested in learning statistics.
-Next, I plan to study Basics of Statistics to solidify my foundational knowledge.
+Finished the WMU Statistics and Data Analysis textbook.
+It was a manageable read that helped clarify basic concepts while introducing new material for future study.
+Next, I move on to Basics of Statistics.

 Update 11/18/18